outpaddling/desktop-installer/NetBSD/getting-started.md

     - More if building large packages like gcc, clang
     - More if running Gnome or KDE
 - 30 GB disk
-- VirtualBox
+- If using VirtualBox
-    - USB tablet
+    - Set pointing device to USB tablet
     - 2 cores

 ## NetBSD Current/Beta Installation

-Currently, only NetBSD10-BETA with binary packages from smartos.org is supported.
-Desktop-installer and related tools are evolving fast, so we need a system with regularly updated packages from pkgsrc-current.
-NetBSD releases do not currently meet this requirement.
+Only NetBSD systems with binary packages are supported.

-For non-release versions of NetBSD, base components cannot be added after installation, so all the base sets you need must be selected during OS installation.
+Note: For non-release versions of NetBSD (e.g. 10.0-BETA), base components cannot be added after installation, so all the base sets you need must be selected during OS installation.
 You can choose "Full install" or choose "Custom installation" and select at least the following sets to ensure that desktop-installer will